We specialise in accessibility

 Latest news

-Meet the people behind our passion: Fiona
+Meet the people behind our passion: David

 At the Information Access Group, we’re passionate about the role we play in making a positive impact in the community.
 Each month we’ll introduce you to a member of our team so you can learn more about the people behind the passion and what makes them proud to be part of the work we do.